 (2) Mr. Arends joined Marchex as of May 1, 2003, and his salary compensation commenced as of that date.
 Mr. Arends' initial annual base salary of \$156,000 was adjusted to \$135,000 upon the closing of our initial public offering in April of 2004 in accordance with his employment agreement.

-\ No other compensation in excess of the lesser of either \$50,000 or 10% of total annual salary and bonus.
+No other compensation in excess of the lesser of either \$50,000 or 10% of total annual salary and bonus or other annual or long-term compensation awards or payouts is required to be reported.